A Quick Guide To Social Isolation Among The Elderly

 Substance Abuse and Social Isolation

 Joining a class or group will encourage your loved one to come out of their shell and interact with others.
 Classes are a great way to meet new people who share similar interests, swap stories, promote hobbies, and grow friendships.
 Help connect your elderly loved one with their local community center, gym, or church for classes and groups that interest them.
-There are so many subjects available – from cars and motorcycles to baking, gardening, yoga, and fishing, the options are endless!
+So many subjects are available – from cars and motorcycles to baking, gardening, yoga, and fishing, the options are endless!

-Volunteering is one of the best activities for older adults, helping to prescribe weekly social interactions and maintain involvement in their community.
+Volunteering is one of the best activities for older adults.
+It helps them provide weekly social interactions and maintain involvement in their community.
 Studies have shown that volunteering can even reduce mortality risk by up to 47% in middle-aged and older adults!
-For volunteering opportunities, reach out to local food banks, animal shelters, homeless shelters, schools, and churches.
+Contact local food banks, animal shelters, homeless shelters, schools, and churches for volunteering opportunities.

 Conclusion